froots/froots.github.io/_services/tech-lead-coaching.md

   <a href="https://jimnewbery.typeform.com/to/Er6cK0" class="button button--secondary button--wide">Get started now</a>
 </p>

 You just need to fill out a form.
 There's no commitment to buy yet.
-When you do buy your first 30 days is risk-free.
+When you do buy __your first 30 days is risk-free__.

 ## Kind words from my students